Moe-hacker/ruri/README.md

 This project is not for you.
 If you don't know and don't want to know what's chroot/unshare/namespace/PID/capability/cgroup, you also can't know what's 换根/取消共享/命名空间/进程编号/能力/控制组.
 And I currently have no time to mantain multi-language docs.
 But as this is an open-source project, you are welcome to make your own fork with your preferred language :)
 # WARNING:
-> [!WARNING]
-> ruri should always be executed with root privileges(sudo), and do not set SUID or any capability on it!
 ```
 * Your warranty is void.
 * I am not responsible for anything that may happen to your device by using this program.